 New Account Opening Requirements for Legal Entities

-Assisting the government in its fight against financial crime, these new regulations necessitate the disclosure of beneficial owners, who are defined as individuals who own or control a legal entity.
+Intended to assist the government in its fight against financial crime, these new regulations necessitate the disclosure of beneficial owners, who are defined as individuals who own or control a legal entity.
 All financial institutions are required to collect basic identification information (name, address, date of birth, social security number), as well as a copy of a corroborating form of identification, such as a driver’s license, when a deposit or loan account is opened for a covered legal entity.
 These measures must be met by RiverHills Bank for each individual within a legal entity who meets either or both of the following criteria:

 - Has beneficial ownership (25% or more) of the legal entity